UCY-LINC-LAB/BenchPilot/docs-code/content/docs/installation.md

 # <strong style="color: #40897B">BenchPilot Bootstrapping</strong>
 ## Install Docker & Docker Compose
 In the 'Getting Started' section we learned how BenchPilot is structured.
 In order to use the BenchPilot client you need to have installed docker & docker-compose.
-In our GitHub Repository, under the <em>/utils</em> folder we have prepared for you a script to automatically download it, so all you need to run is "<strong><code style="color: #40897B">sh install-docker.sh</code></strong>".
+In our GitHub Repository, under the <em>/utils</em> folder we have prepared for you a script to automatically download it, so all you need to run is "<strong><code style="color: #40897B">sh install-docker.sh</code></strong>", which is under the <i><code>monitoring</code></i> folder.

 ## Retrieve or Build BenchPilot Client Image
 The second step is to either retrieve or build the BenchPilot client image.